elastisys/compliantkubernetes-kubespray/release/README.md

     **NOTE**: All changes made in QA should be added to `CHANGELOG.md` and **NOT** `WIP-CHANGELOG.md`.
     Also, make sure to not merge any fixes into `release-<kubespray-version>` on this step.

-    If there is no migration document, create one as describe [here](../migration/README.md).
+    If there is no migration document, create one as described [here](../migration/README.md).
+If a migration document already exists, make sure that it follows [this template](../migration/template/upgrade-cluster.md).

 1. When the QA is finished, create the release tag.